 Zucchini fries are very easy to make using just a few basics ingredients, including:

 First, trim the ends of the zucchinis but keep the skin on.
 Therefore, it is preferable to clean the zucchinis well and dry them with a towel before cutting them into fries.

 Always pat dry the cut zucchini with paper towels or absorbent paper to prevent the fries from becoming soggy.
 It doesn’t have to be an intense dry.
-Simply rub the fries gently with paper towels and it will be perfect.
+Rub the fries gently with paper towels, and it will be perfect.

 Next step, prepare the dips into two separate bowls.
 Make sure you are using bowls wide enough to dip the length of each fry into it.
 One bowl will contain only egg white, while the other bowl contains all the dry ingredients.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

 The most time-consuming part of this recipe is to dip each zucchini fry into the egg white then into the dry ingredients.
 My tip, always use one hand to dip the zucchini fries into the egg whites and the other hand to dip into the flour Parmesan mix.

 In fact, if you were using the same hand, the dry ingredients would keep covering your wet fingers, and you would struggle to dip the fries evenly into the dry ingredients.

 This is an oven-baked recipe.
 However, you can bake zucchini fries in an air fryer too.
 Below I am providing both baking options to make the best crispy zucchini fry recipe.